List of Schütte-Lanz airships: SL.I (Type A)

-S.L.2 (Type 'b')
+SL.II (Type B)

 The Schütte-Lanz airship S.L.2 surpassed the contemporary Zeppelin airships in performance.
-It adopted the Zeppelin ring-girder construction method, but retained the streamlined shape and plywood construction of the S.L.1.
-The S.L.2 was also the most significant airship to date in that it laid down two vital design innovations that were copied in almost all subsequent rigid airships.
+It adopted the Zeppelin ring-girder construction method, but retained the streamlined shape and plywood construction of the SL.I.
+The SL.2 was also the most significant airship to date in that it laid down two vital design innovations that were copied in almost all subsequent rigid airships.
 The first was the cruciform tail plane, with a single pair of rudders and elevators.
 The second was the location of the engines in separate streamlined gondolas or cars.
 A third innovation, for war service, was the mounting of heavy machine guns for defense against attacking aircraft in each of the engine cars.

-S.L.2 was built between January and May 1914 and transferred to Austrian military control as the S.L.II.
+SL.2 was built between January and May 1914 and transferred to Austrian military control as the SL.II.
 It carried out six missions in the first year of the war over Poland and France.
-After being enlarged in summer 1915, several more missions were carried out before S.L.2 was stranded at Luckenwalde on 10 January 1916 after running out of fuel and decommissioned.
-The S.L.2 demonstrated the Schütte-Lanz wood girder's advantage in compression as opposed to tension allowed the Schütte-Lanz type of airship to be technically superior until a certain size had been reached.
+After being enlarged in summer 1915, several more missions were carried out before SL.2 was stranded at Luckenwalde on 10 January 1916 after running out of fuel and decommissioned.
+The SL.2 demonstrated the Schütte-Lanz wood girder's advantage in compression as opposed to tension allowed the Schütte-Lanz type of airship to be technically superior until a certain size had been reached.